Skip to main content

 • Trust documents and trustee identification (if trust is named beneficiary or account owner)

 Per Andrews FCU Terms and Conditions, any person identified on the Signature Card as a "Payable on Death (POD) payee" acquires ownership rights only after the death of all owners and only if the POD payee is alive.
-Andrews FCU issues a check for an equal pro rata share to each qualifying POD payee.
-If no POD designation or joint ownership exists, the account passes through the decedent's estate and probate process.
+The credit union may honor deposits and checks of a deceased owner until it has actual notice of death and a reasonable opportunity to act, and it pays any of the decedent's liabilities to the credit union from the account before distributing to POD payees.
+If no POD designation or joint ownership exists, the account passes through the decedent's estate and probate process in DC, MD, VA, or NJ.
+Andrews FCU does not publish a standalone deceased-member webpage; estate matters route through Deposit Support Services and the Member Service Center at (800) 487-5500.

 Expected timelines at Andrews FCU: POD accounts are disbursed after proof of death and identity verification.
 Joint accounts transfer immediately to surviving owner.
 Accounts requiring probate depend on court timelines in the applicable jurisdiction (DC, MD, VA, or NJ).
+Overseas military survivors coordinate through the general Member Service Center or the credit union's European locations in Belgium, the Netherlands, and Germany.
 Delays are almost always caused by incomplete paperwork—gathering all required documents before filing the initial claim helps avoid back-and-forth.

 Documentation required by Andrews FCU includes Certified copy of the death certificate, Government-issued photo ID for each beneficiary or claimant, and Letters Testamentary or Letters of Administration (if probate is required), along with additional paperwork that varies by account type.
 All death certificates and court documents must be certified copies.